Gloria Blondell: Radio

 Gloria Blondell was a popular featured actress during the Golden Age of Radio.
 Blondell had the role of secretary Jerry Booker on I Love a Mystery.

 Her appearances on radio include The Adventures of Philip Marlowe; Yours Truly, Johnny Dollar; Lux Radio Theatre; Arch Oboler's Plays; Richard Diamond, Private Detective; Screen Directors Playhouse, and The Great Gildersleeve.

 Film

 Blondell co-starred with Ronald Reagan in Accidents Will Happen (1938) and with Hans Conried in The Twonky (1953).
 She was also in Daredevil Drivers (1938) and Three Sappy People (1939).

 Television

 In her television performances, Blondell may be best remembered for her role as Honeybee Gillis in the 1950s sitcom starring William Bendix, The Life of Riley.
 She was cast in that series opposite Tom D'Andrea as her husband, Jim Gillis.
-She appeared in the I Love Lucy episode "The Anniversary Present" (1952).
+She appeared in the I Love Lucy episode "The Anniversary Present" (1952) in the role of Grace Foster.

 She portrayed an aging prostitute who rescues a town from a trio of criminals in "The Looters", an episode of Wanted Dead or Alive.